Testimonials vs Reviews: Dominate the Feedback Landscape!

-When you or your customer are researching a product or service, you simply can’t deny the power of testimonials, reviews, and recommendations.
+When you or your customers are researching a product or service, you simply can’t deny the power of testimonials, reviews, and recommendations.
 But what’s the difference between testimonials and reviews?
-For that matter, what’s the difference between reviews and recommendations or testimonials vs recommendations?

 testimoniials vs reviews infographic of wyzowl research

 The difference between reviews, testimonials, and recommendations is subtle.
 Reviews are collected on third-party tools such as Google, Facebook, Yelp, etc. While Testimonials are often collected by the business themselves.
 Recommendations, on the other hand, are asked for and received between people who either know each other or who are part of the same community.
-Typically, the recommender is viewed as an “expert” or as having experience in the area or on the topic.
+Typically, the recommender is viewed as an “expert” or as having experience in the area or on the topic, often writing a professional recommendation letter with specificity, detailed examples, and proper format.

 What Makes Reviews and Customer Testimonials Influence Purchase Decisions